mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 This is a sort of conclusion of the main subject in *Fukanzazengi*. [...]
 “In zazen, the right dharma is manifesting itself” means [that if you do zazen,] the original nature of the self is manifesting, very naturally, and also that “from the first, dullness and distraction are struck aside.”
 From the first, distraction and dullness are going away by themselves, even though there is nothing to force them to go away.

 This is [the real] meaning of [shikantaza](glossary#shikantaza).
-It is pretty difficult to understand, but this is really true, which you experience in your daily living.
-[Our] life is really based on this teaching.
+It is pretty difficult to understand, but this is really true, which you experience in your daily living. [...]
+Life is really based on this teaching.

 When you yourself manifest, if you manifest yourself *as you really are*, at that time, very naturally, “from the first, dullness and confusion and distraction are struck aside.”
 Because you are manifesting yourself as you really are, from moment to moment – in other words, you can stand up straight, right now, right here.
-But that means you can manifest yourself, so if you can stand up straight, right now, right here, that means you can't be stumbling over distractions.
+But that means you can manifest *yourself*, so if you can stand up straight, right now, right here, that means you can't be stumbling over distractions.
 [What is called *stumbling over*] from the first [is] struck aside.

-Or, particularly when you get angry, or when you're confused, very naturally you really want to express anger and confusion through your daily living.
+Or, particularly when you get angry, or when you're confused, very naturally you really want to express anger and confusion in your daily living.
 But I don't know exactly whether it is the best way to keep away from anger, or to understand anger, what it really is.

-If you really want anger to go away very naturally, all you have to do is, you must be a little bit scared of the world.
+If you really want anger to go away very naturally, all you have to do is, you must be [...] a little bit scared of the world.
 In other words, if you do gassho, or sometimes, religiously speaking, you pray to [a] God, you pray to the [Bodhisattvas](glossary#bodhisattva), you pray to [Avalokiteshvara](glossary#avalokiteshvara): “Please help me.
 Please help.”
 And at least while you are praying to the God, or you are praying to the [Buddha](glossary#buddha), or Bodhisattva Avalokiteshvara, [Manjushri](glossary#manjushri), or while you are sitting here – there is quietness, tranquility.
 Well, very naturally, anger is struck aside, from the first.

 But we don't do this; completely the opposite.
 If you get angry, [you] *express*.
 But if you express anger, you know pretty well, the expression of anger influences others.
 So you create your circumstances, which is called *angry world*.
 So very naturally, people don't feel good; people get angry with *you*.‌ So very naturally, anger is sort of snowballing, again and again.

 But when you do zazen, or when you pray to the gods, “Please help me” – even though you don't know how to deal with anger, you pray to the gods, “Please help me” – why do you pray to the gods?
 Does God help you?
 Does God take away your anger?
 I don't think so.

-Or, maybe you really believe God takes away your anger.
+Or, [maybe] you really believe God takes away your anger.
 Well, in a sense you believe it, but actually, intellectually, you don't believe it, because anger is still anger even though you pray to the gods, even though you pray to the bodhisattvas.
 Avalokiteshvara is very nice, a bodhisattva expressing compassion, [a] buddha's compassion.
 But even though you pray to the gods or bodhisattvas, still there is anger.

 So you don't believe – but in a sense you believe.
 Finally you don't know why you are doing it in that way.
 Finally you say, “I just pray, because I don't know what to do.”
 So you pray to the bodhisattvas: “Avalokiteshvara, please.”
 Sit down in front of Avalokiteshvara, make your mind calm, and pray.